seynur/mitre-attack-app-for-splunk-docs/docs/user_guide.md

 &nbsp;

 &nbsp;

+#### Match with Custom Correlation Search
+Splunk Enterprise Security 6.4.x provides MITRE ATT&amp;CK annotation in correlation searches that map to techniques/sub-techniques.
+These mappings are integrated into both the Compliance and Triggered Techniques dashboards. .

+&nbsp;

+**Note:** Please go to Splunk Documentation on [How to create a Correlation Search](https://docs.splunk.com/Documentation/ES/latest/Admin/Createcorrelationsearches)

+&nbsp;

+For example, if we want the a *Correlation Search* to be associated with one or more techniques, we need to perform the following steps:

+&nbsp;

+1. Go to "**Configure --> Content --> Content Management**" from Enterprise Security Application menu.
+Click on "**Create New Content**" and select "**Correlation Search**"

+   ![contentmanagement1]
+   ![contentmanagement2]
+2. Enter a **Name** and fill other details as necessary for this correlation search.
+Add your custom search.

+   ![contentmanagement3]
+3. Enter MITRE ATT&CK techniques/sub-techniques in the **Annotations** section.

+   ![contentmanagement4]

+&nbsp;

+Once you’re done with the **Correlation Search**, you may want to run Lookup File Generation manually in order to generate the overall lookup files or wait until the scheduled searches run.
+After lookup file generation, the correlation search will populate both the Compliance and Triggered Techniques dashboards.

+&nbsp;

+&nbsp;

 #### Match with Lookup
 Each correlation rule is associated with 1 or more technique IDs.
 For a given correlation rule you if you simply want to add the technique ID(s), then you have 2 choices: